 Photo: Gabby Salazar

 Finally, you'll add a video to the story.
 Videos can be hosted on Vimeo or YouTube.
 Any URL parameters you add to the video link—to start the video at a specific time, for example—will be preserved.

-- In the Like all good expeditions section, under the second paragraph, open the block palette and choose Video.
+- In the Like all good expeditions section, under the first paragraph, click the Add content block button and click Video.

 Make sure you're providing a mix of different views with your visual assets.
 Wide shots are important for setting the scene and letting a reader fully appreciate the setting of your expedition, but tight shots of textures and little details will give them a more intimate understanding of what it was like to be there.
 Also keep in mind that it's okay to include silent clips to provide visual texture to your story.
 Atmospheric clips can catch a reader's eye and pull them into the scene, but do so in a way that is subtle and doesn't interrupt the story with a separate audio narrative.

 This story takes place in Quetzaltenango, Guatemala.
 To help readers picture where this is, you'll add a locator map using an express map.
 Express maps are a unique feature of ArcGIS StoryMaps.
 These simple, focused maps can only be created in the story builder and will only be stored in the story in which they are created.
 With basic drawing and annotation tools, express maps enable you to add points, lines, areas, arrows, and more with ease.
 You'll also add content from ArcGIS Online, a 3D web scene of the volcano and surrounding peaks.